Read-The-Question/rtq-review/src/pages/md/papers/john-lyon-school--11-plus--maths--9999--sample-paper-1.md

 \end{aligned}
 $

-Lets make the denominator to be 20.
+When the denominator is 20

-As per the question,

 $
 \begin{aligned}